-- Master of Accounting
+- · Master of Accounting

-- Master of Business Administration
+- · Master of Business Administration

-- Master of Data Analytics Leadership

 - Master of Public Administration

+- Master of Science in Business Analytics

 Joint Degree Options

 Juris Doctor / Master of Business Administration and Juris Doctor / Master of Public Administration

 This degree option allows students to complete their Juris Doctor (J.D.) and Master of Business Administration (M.B.A.) or Master of Public Administration (M.P.A.) in just three years.
 Students can hone their understanding of the law to better lead their organization, enter into the field of commercial or business law, or deepen their knowledge of the legal implications for your industry.